 Collaborative Working

-Skill

 • Lead and work collaboratively with colleagues across the business and in partnership with external organisations to achieve individual, team and business targets.

-Work-based project and VIVA

-Criteria covered

-CW1 Lead the delivery of joint outcomes through working collaboratively with individuals and teams.

-CW2 Analyse the organisations business targets and suggest ways to achieve them.

-CW3 Lead project members to deliver business targets.
+- CW1 Lead the delivery of joint outcomes through working collaboratively with individuals and teams. - CW2 Analyse the organisations business targets and suggest ways to achieve them. - CW3 Lead project members to deliver business targets.

-Amplification and Guidance

-Collaboratively
+- Collaboratively

-Definition - Collaborative Working - A variety of ways that two or more organisations can work together.
+- o Definition Collaborative Working A variety of ways that two or more organisations can work together.

-- Informal networks and alliances - o Joint delivery of projects - Full mergers - o Team work to enhance products and sales - Designing publications, leaflets, brochures, newsletters to promote service delivery - $\circ$ $\;$ Monitoring enquiries and discussing how numbers could be improved - Planning documents used as part of audit trails that set out timescales and milestone - Stakeholder or partner contributions - $\circ$ $\;$ A tenant who doesn't provide access to the property to contractors - o Lettings working together with Property Management/contractors/landlords to ensure the property is ready on time - $\circ$ $\;$ Liaising with guarantors or organisations to resolve referencing issues - o Liaising with surveyors, contractors and residents when main works will take place - Major works being completed and communicating this internally and externally
+- Informal networks and alliances

+- Joint delivery of projects - Full mergers - o Team work to enhance products and sales - Designing publications, leaflets, brochures, newsletters to promote service delivery - o Monitoring enquiries and discussing how numbers could be improved - o Planning documents used as part of audit trails that set out timescales and milestone - Stakeholder or partner contributions - o A tenant who doesn't provide access to the property to contractors - o Lettings working together with Property Management/contractors/landlords to ensure the property is ready on time - o Liaising with guarantors or organisations to resolve referencing issues - Liaising with surveyors, contractors and residents when main works will take place - o Major works being completed and communicating this internally and externally

 Respond to Vulnerability

-Skill

-Ensure services meet the needs of vulnerable individuals and groups (including those with complex needs).
+• Ensure services meet the needs of vulnerable individuals and groups (including those with complex needs).

-VIVA

-Criteria covered

-RV1 Take a leadership role in ensuring the service meets the needs of vulnerable individuals and groups.

-RV2 Demonstrate understanding of provision required to meet the needs of vulnerable individuals and groups.
+- RV1 Take a leadership role in ensuring the service meets the needs of vulnerable individuals and groups. - RV2 Demonstrate understanding of provision required to meet the needs of vulnerable individuals and groups.

-Amplification and Guidance

 Vulnerable

-- Supporting someone who was vulnerable or needed help or support with something such as they were disabled in some way, may have had a support/social worker, fleeing domestic violence, someone who was homeless, single parent, widowed, long term separation and mental health issues. - Young people leaving care 0 - Working with social workers, local authorities, to address housing issues with young adults 16-25 0 - Working with organisations that support individuals who have been subject of domestic violence 0 - Homeless or partner organisation that try to support homeless people in finding accommodation 0 - Adults with complex needs or disabilities 0 - Supporting vulnerable adults to move to sheltered housing accommodation or disability adapted properties 0 - Supporting property owners to understand legal requirements to make changes to properties to meet the needs of vulnerable adults 0
+- Supporting someone who was vulnerable or needed help or support with something such as they were disabled in some way, may have had a support/social worker, fleeing domestic violence, someone who was homeless, single parent, widowed, long term separation and mental health issues. - Young people leaving care - Working with social workers, local authorities, to address housing issues with young adults 16-25 - Working with organisations that support individuals who have been subject of domestic violence - o Homeless or partner organisation that try to support homeless people in finding accommodation - Adults with complex needs or disabilities - o Supporting vulnerable adults to move to sheltered housing accommodation or disability adapted properties - o Supporting property owners to understand legal requirements to make changes to properties to meet the needs of vulnerable adults

-Information Collection and Sharing Skill Undertake data analysis, interrogate, interpret and disseminate information using a variety of methods and applications.
-Work-based project and VIVA Criteria covered Understand systems available for data analysis.
-Be capable of interrogating data and present strategic/management information.
-Prepare data reports including suggestions and conclusions on how the information collection could be improved and/or shared.
-Amplification and Guidance Interrogating data ٠ Methods / presentation - quantitative / qualitative data Cluster analysis.
-0
+Information Collection and Sharing

+• Undertake data analysis, interrogate, interpret and disseminate information using a variety of methods and applications.

+- IS1 Understand systems available for data analysis. - IS2 Be capable of interrogating data and present strategic/management information. - IS3 Prepare data reports including suggestions and conclusions on how the information collection could be improved and/or shared.

+- Interrogating data

+- Methods / presentation quantitative / qualitative data

+- o Cluster analysis.